Rapper Young Dolph fatally shot at Tennessee cookie shop

 Just last week, the cookie shop posted a video on Instagram of the rapper promoting the store’s cookies, saying he returns to the store whenever he is in Memphis.

+Like the Los Angeles rapper Nipsey Hussle, who was killed in 2019, Young Dolph pursued an independent approach to the music business.
+His Paper Route Empire label retained control over his music.
+“I just got another vision for it — strictly 100 percent ownership,” he said in 2018 mini-documentary co-produced by his label, titled “Turned Dirt Into Diamonds.”
+“A lot of people, they can’t see what I see.”

+“God bless Dolph,” tweeted Chance the Rapper.
+“Real independent Memphis rapper born in chicago. loved by millions of ppl.”

-The 36-year-old rapper was born in Chicago as Adolph Thornton Jr., and moved to Memphis when he was 2, according to The Commercial Appeal.
+Born in Chicago as Adolph Thornton Jr., he moved to Memphis when he was 2, according to The Commercial Appeal.
+He said in the documentary that he'd been raised by his grandmother and tried to help his parents “clean their life up” once he found success.

 He released numerous mixtapes, starting with 2008's “Paper Route Campaign,” and multiple studio albums, including his 2016 debut “King of Memphis."
 He also collaborated on other mixtapes and albums with fellow rappers Key Glock, Megan Thee Stallion, T.I., Gucci Mane, 2 Chainz and others.